 In December and January, the quiet city turns into a buzzing nest of Christmas tourists, arriving to witness Santa Claus at his official home by the Arctic Circle.
 Moreover, the endless possibilities of winter activities attract tourists to Rovaniemi.

 Where to stay in Rovaniemi

 The best selection of hotels is concentrated in the city center.
-Rovaniemi works well as a base for heading off for excursions like husky safaris or snowmobile tours, as in most cases, the shuttle transfer from central hotels is included in the price.
+Rovaniemi is a well-suited base for heading off to excursions like husky safaris or snowmobile tours, especially since the shuttle transfer from central hotels is usually included in the price.
 In addition, the city center has the best selection of restaurants, shops and nightlife venues.

 Ounasvaara Hill is another area to consider for accommodation, if you’re looking to stay in a more secluded place and concentrate on winter sports like cross-country skiing or downhill skiing.
 There’s a vast network of hiking trails with breathtaking views from numerous viewing points along the trails.
-The Finns love the cabin life.
-Stay like a local at Ounasvaara Hill, with plenty of cabins to choose from.
+The Finns love the cottage life, and at Ounasvaara Hill, you can lodge like a local with plenty of cabins to choose from.
 There are a few mid-level hotels in the area as well.

 Sights and attractions

 Rovaniemi is the main culture and science hub of Finnish Lapland.
 Dive deeper into the fascinating nature of the Arctic Region in Arktikum Museum.
 Study the northern forests in the science center Pilke.
 Or make a day trip to Ranua Wildlife Park and witness the arctic animals in front of your eyes.